 Nevertheless, the town continued to grow in terms of population and services.
 There was some success in enacting fire regulations in the 1830s and after the 1846 fire, although disputes over taxes, lease lengths, and the responsibility for new building construction continued to be difficult to resolve.
 The government was able to provide the town with rudimentary police services, the first constables in St. John's being hired in 1812 and paid from the proceeds of tavern licenses.
 Their duties included nightly patrols, making sure taverns closed on time and preventing garbage from being thrown into the streets.
 The number of constables remained small into the 1840s, and the government depended upon the military garrison and the clergy to keep the public peace in times of crisis.

-Artist unknown.
+J. W. Watts, artist.
 From D.W.
 Prowse, A History of Newfoundland from the English, Colonial, and Foreign Records, 2nd edition (London: Eyre and Spottiswoode, 1896) 458.

 The first fire brigades appeared in the 1820s and were private and voluntary.
 In 1833 the new legislature passed the Fire Companies Act, which divided St. John's into four wards and assigned a fire brigade to each.
 Financial support for the brigades was compulsory for all householders and businesses.
 They were still underfunded and undermanned, however, and the military garrison remained crucial to fire control.